 Every condition that is caused by poor circulation will come with its own set of symptoms.
 Which is why it is important that you talk to your doctor if you present any of these symptoms, as they can lead to something more serious if left unattended.

 Peripheral Artery Disease, or PAD, is a condition that can lead to poor circulation in a person’s legs.
 PAD is a condition that causes a narrowing of the blood vessels and arteries.
-Atherosclerosis is a similar condition where arteries start to stiffen due to a build up of plaque.
+Atherosclerosis is a similar condition where arteries start to stiffen due to a build-up of plaque.

 With both PAD and Atherosclerosis, blood flow to the lower extremities of the body is decreased, which can result in a great deal of pain.
-However, PAD is most common with adults that age 50 and over, though it is possible for it to effect someone younger.
+However, PAD is most common with adults that age 50 and over, though it is possible for it to affect someone younger.

 But, this is not the only condition that can cause poor circulation in the body.

 Blood clots have the ability to either partially or completely block blood flow in the body.
-These can occur anywhere in the body, but in certain areas of the body they can cause a great deal of harm, particularly if they appear in either a person’s arms and legs.
+These can occur anywhere in the body, but in certain areas of the body, they can cause a great deal of harm, particularly if they appear in either a person’s arms and legs.